 Numerous festivals take place throughout the prefecture and are a short journey from Fukuoka City .
-January's Daizenji Fire Festival is one of Japan's three biggest fire festivals, while the summer's Sunset Live Festival sees tens of thousands of people descend on the beaches of Itoshima for two days of live music.
-Dazaifu Tenmangu Shrine hosts numerous festivals throughout the year, the best of which celebrate the blossoming of the shrine's plum trees.
+January's Daizenji Fire Festival in Kurume City is one of Japan's three biggest fire festivals, while the summer's Sunset Live Festival sees tens of thousands of people descend on the beaches of Itoshima for two days of live music.
+Dazaifu Tenmangu Shrine hosts numerous festivals throughout the year, the best of which recreates a Heian-period court ritual.

 * The information on this page may be subject to change due to COVID-19.

 Did this information help you?

 Thank you for your feedback.